 Installation of Your New Sod

 As soon as your sod is delivered, you should install it into your lawn.
 Waiting too long will expose the root system to too much heat, and your sod will certainly die off.
+But don’t confuse being dead with being dormant, a natural reaction of grass to preserve water and nutrients in certain weather conditions.

 Right before you roll your sod out, however, make sure that you water your soil.
 Dry soil will deplete all the moisture already in your sod, and if your sod becomes dry, it can quickly die.
 Wet soil will help to preserve your sod’s moisture.